TRUNK BORING INSECT CONTROL FOR TREES

 Emerald Ash Borer (EAB) is a green jewel beetle that feeds on ash tree species.
 The beetle originated from Asia and is thought to have been introduced to North America in the 1990’s on solid wood packing material.
 In the U.S., EAB is a federally quarantined, invasive tree pest responsible for the death or decline of more than 50 million ash trees to date.

-This tiny insect has been found in Boulder, Lafayette, Longmont, Louisville, Superior, and Lyons CO.
-EAB is not the type of insect that you want to wait until after it attacks your tree to thing about treatment.
+This tiny insect has been found in Boulder, Broomfield, Lafayette, Longmont, Louisville, Superior, and Lyons CO.
+EAB is not the type of insect that you want to wait until after it attacks your tree to treat.
 This tiny beetle can attack an ash tree and by the time the tree starts showing signs of an attack it might be too late to save the tree.

 Treatment for EAB is different for cities where the insect has been found versus cities where it still has not been discovered.
 It can be confusing as to what the best recommendations are for preventative treatment and to help clarify what treatment is recommended in your city we made a special EAB information page.
 If you want to be 100% sure that your ash tree does not get attacked by the Emerald Ash Borer we do recommend an application of TREE-age, which will protect your tree for up to 2 years.